NENA911/NG911GISDataModel/postgresql/postgresql_data_model_initial_data_template.md

 ,  ('urn:service:sos.physician', 'The "physician" emergency service connects the caller to a physician referral service.')
 ,  ('urn:service:sos.poison', 'The "poison" service refers to special information centers set up to inform citizens about how to respond to potential poisoning.')
 ,  ('urn:service:sos.police', 'The "police" service refers to the police department or other law enforcement authorities.')
+,  ('urn:service:sos.police.municipal': 'A police force that serves an incorporated community, city or other local area.')
+,  ('urn:service:sos.police.national': 'A police force that serves an entire country.')
 ,  ('urn:emergency:service:sos.psap', 'Route calls to primary PSAP.')
 ,  ('urn:emergency:service:sos.level_2_esrp', 'Route calls to a second level ESRP (for an example, a state ESRP routing towards a county ESRP).')
 ,  ('urn:emergency:service:sos.level_3_esrp', 'Route calls to a third level ESRP (for example, a regional ESRP that received a call from a state ESRP and in turn routes towards a county ESRP).')